Aspirations and Outcomes

 - Weighing the benefits and costs of having high aspirations

-- Seeing how achieving a good result doesn’t necessarily provide satisfaction
+- Seeing that achieving a good result isn’t always satisfying

 Knowing when and how to close a negotiation depends on what you originally set out to attain—and quite possibly how those priorities may have shifted along the way.